blowback/slide/README.md

 # SLIDE - Serial Line Inter-Device (file) Exchange

 File transfer from PC to the [FeerSum Beasts MicroBeast Z80 Computer](https://feersumbeasts.com/microbeast.html) (Z80!
 CP/M!) over a serial link.

 Sliding window protocol with CRC-16 error detection and hardware flow control.

-95%+ link utilisation for files > 1K.
+95%+ link utilisation for files > 2K.
 CP/M binary is 1.3 KBytes.

 Other Z80 based computers are available, and might work with a bit of fiddling about.
 IO ports and baud rates and such.

-## BEAST side
+## MicroBeast side

 Build with sjasmplus: